 If you have more than one furnished holiday property and one, for whatever reason, doesn’t meet the letting conditions but has been available and has met the pattern of occupation conditions, it is possible to make an election to average the rate of occupancy for all your FHLs.
-But it’s important to note that you can’t average your UK lets with those in the EEA and they must be kept separate.
+But it’s important to note that you can’t average your UK lets with those in the EEA.
+They must be kept separate.

-When you kit out your holiday rental property you can claim tax relief known as capital allowances for equipment purchase for use in it, such as white goods, furniture and other portable items.
-However, there are no capital allowances available for the cost of the property itself, or the land it is situated on.
+When you kit out your holiday rental property you can claim tax relief known as capital allowances for equipment purchased for use in it.
+This includes white goods, furniture and other portable items.
+However, there are no capital allowances available for the cost of the property itself.
+Or the land it is situated on.

-As a landlord of a property, you must report your rental income to HM Revenue & Customs even if you aren’t making a cash profit.
-If HMRC feel that there has been a loss of tax, there is a chance that they will recover interest and penalties from the landlord.
-But on the other hand, if you do suffer a loss, it can be carried forward although only against future profits from the same business.
+As a landlord of a property, you must report your rental income to HM Revenue & Customs.
+This is essential even if you are not making a cash profit.
+If HMRC feel that there has been a loss of tax, they may recover interest and penalties from the landlord.
+But on the other hand, if you do suffer a loss, it can be carried forward.
+Although only against future profits from the same business.

 VAT: if your total rental income for your Furnished Holiday Letting exceeds the VAT threshold, which is currently £85,000 in a 12 month rolling period, you’ll have to register for VAT.

 Business rates: you may have to pay business rates.
-However, this will depend on the level of profits your property makes as you may be entitled to small business rates relief, which can be up to 100% depending on which area you’re in.
+This will depend on the level of profits your property makes.
+You may be entitled to small business rates relief.
+This can be up to 100% depending on which area you’re in.

-Furnished Holiday Lettings do have a lot going for them because while the system may seem complicated at first glance, there are significant tax advantages available.
+Furnished Holiday Lettings do have a lot going for them.
+While the system may seem complicated at first glance, there are significant tax advantages available.
 Keeping good records is key and then, with professional advice, you’ll see whether you meet the requisite conditions.